This review contains affiliate links. Please see my disclaimer for more info.

 Sound fair to you?

-Another aspect I hate about this strategy is that some members also promote seriously hyped up biz opportunities like “BITCOIN”, for example.
+Another aspect I hate about this strategy is that some members also promote hyped up fads like Bitcoin, for example.
 UGH.

 #2: Advertising on Websites

-In addition to your ads being displayed on the ‘LL’ network, they will also be displayed on blogs belonging to other members.
+In addition to your ads being displayed on the LeadsLeap network, they will also be displayed on blogs belonging to other members.

 And if you already own a blog, you can display an ad widget and make money from any ads that get clicked like these ones for example:

-However, if you don’t have a website and would like to build one for displaying member ads and earning some revenue – Get a free WordPress blog here.
+However, if you don’t already have a website for displaying member ads and earning some revenue – Get a free WordPress blog here.

-BAD: If you’re a blogger, some ads displayed on your site will appear as tacky and “too good to be true”.
-Spammy ads could send your visitors running!
+BAD: If you’re a blogger, some ads displayed on your site will appear as tacky and hyped up.

-Your earnings are also determined by the quality of visitors clicking ads.
+Your PPC earnings are also determined by the quality of visitors clicking ads.